Azure/kubernetes-keyvault-flexvol/README.md

 # Kubernetes-KeyVault-FlexVolume #

-Azure Key Vault FlexVolume for Kubernetes - Integrates Azure Key Vault with Kubernetes via a FlexVolume.
+Key Vault FlexVolume for Kubernetes - Integrates Key Management Systems with Kubernetes via a FlexVolume.

-With the Azure Key Vault FlexVolume, developers can access application-specific secrets, keys, and certs stored in Azure Key Vault directly from their pods.
+With the Key Vault FlexVolume, developers can mount multiple secrets, keys, and certs stored in Key Management Systems into their pods as a volume.
+Once the Volume is attached, the data in it is mounted into the container's file system.

 [![CircleCI](https://circleci.com/gh/Azure/kubernetes-keyvault-flexvol/tree/master.svg?style=svg)](https://circleci.com/gh/Azure/kubernetes-keyvault-flexvol/tree/master)

+## Supported Providers
+* Azure Key Vault

+> 💡 NOTE: To enable encryption at rest of Kubernetes data in etcd using Azure Key Vault, use [Kubernetes KMS plugin for Azure Key Vault](https://github.com/Azure/kubernetes-kms).

 ## Design